icann/czds-api-client-java/README.md

 usage: ZoneFileDownloader [-a <arg>] [-c <arg>] [-h] [-o <arg>] [-p <arg>] [-t <arg>] [-u <arg>] -a,--authen-url <arg>   Specify the authentication REST endpoint base URL.
  -c,--czds-url <arg>     Specify the CZDS REST endpoint base URL.
  -h,--help               Print usage.
- -o,--output <arg>     Specify the output directory where the file(s) will be saved.
+ -d,--directory <arg>    Specify the directory where the file(s) will be saved.
- -p,--password <arg>   Specify your password
- -t,--tld <arg>        Specify the TLD(s) you want to download zone file(s) for.
+ -p,--password <arg>     Specify your password -t,--tld <arg>          Specify the TLD(s) you want to download zone file(s) for.
 Comma separated multiple TLDs.
                          By default, all APPROVED zone files will be downloaded.
  -u,--username <arg>     Specify your username.
 ```

 # Build